msqrt/ssgl/README.md

 single source gl (ssgl) lets you prototype GLSL shaders as C++ lambdas that automatically capture shader inputs and outputs.
 This unifies code, brings powerful C++ tools into shader development, and removes code that just passes objects around.
 All of this makes it extremely fast to try out ideas and iterate on them.

 To illustrate, the following is a program that uses a compute shader to fill a buffer with a running count.
-Note how the whole program sits in a single file, and how calling `useShader` is all that's required to set up the drawcall.
+Note how the whole program sits in a single file, and calling `useShader` is all that's required to set up the drawcall.
 The shader is the lambda `fill`, and the main body of the shader is in `glsl_main`. `useShader` sets up the program and binds the buffer as instructed by the `bind_block` macro.
 ```C++
 #include <vector>
 #include "ssgl.h"